 Student Public Interest Network (SPIN)

 The Student Public Interest Network fosters a community for students interested in public interest by hosting events, like the annual forum where students consider a new problem in public interest law. providing volunteer and networking opportunities to students, and raising money to ensure that students who want to work in public interest over the summer can afford to do so.
+For more information please email us or check out our website.

 Women’s Law Caucus (WLC)

-The Temple Law School Women's Law Caucus has been active in dealing with problems that particularly concern women in law school as well as those confronting women in society generally.
+The Temple Law School Women’s Law Caucus has been active in dealing with problems that particularly concern women in law school as well as those confronting women in society generally.
+We can be reached anytime by email.